MVBF - Fundamentals, Financials, History, and Analysis

 Business Segments

-MVB Financial Corp. operates through three main business segments: CoRe Banking, Mortgage Banking, and Financial Holding Company.
+MVB Financial Corp. operates through three main reportable segments: CoRe Banking, Mortgage Banking, and Financial Holding Company.

-Mortgage Banking Segment MVB’s Mortgage Banking segment primarily consists of the company’s share of net income or loss from mortgage banking activities through its equity method investments in Intercoastal Mortgage Company (ICM) and Warp Speed.
-This segment generates revenue primarily from mortgage banking activities, including gains on loan sales and servicing income.
+The Mortgage Banking segment primarily consists of MVB's share of net income or loss from mortgage banking activities through its equity method investments in Intercoastal Mortgage Company, LLC (ICM) and Warp Speed Holdings, LLC.
+The income and volume of loans sold by these mortgage banking operations are key metrics for this segment.

-Financial Holding Company Segment The Financial Holding Company segment primarily earns revenue from intercompany service income and dividends.
-This segment provides various administrative and support functions to MVB’s other business units.
+The Financial Holding Company segment encompasses the parent company's activities, including intercompany service income and dividends.
+This segment provides oversight and support functions for the overall organization.

 Conclusion